natcap/invest.users-guide/source/en/urban_flood_mitigation.rst

 Calculate potential service (optional)
 --------------------------------------

+The ecosystem "service" of flood retention is only really a service if someone benefits by experiencing a reduction in flooding.
+Since this model does not quantify the extent or depth of actual flooding, we cannot quantify which buildings actually flood, and by how much.
+So we provide two measures that can be used as proxies for understanding 1/ which watersheds have the potential for higher or lower damage costs; and 2/ how much benefit is provided by runoff retention in each watershed, relative to the potential damage costs.

 First, :math:`\text{Affected.build}`, the sum of potential damage in currency units to built infrastructure, is calculated for each watershed or sewershed :math:`W`:

 .. math:: \text{Affected.build}_W = \sum_{b ∈ B}a(b,W)·d(b)